-Each camera in my quiver has a purpose.
-I use both digital and 35mm film.
-I also own a point and shoot camera and the amazing telephone camera that is always in my pocket.
+Each camera in my quiver has a specific purpose.
+I own 35mm and medium format film cameras as well as two digital cameras.
+I also use a point and shoot 35mm film camera and the amazing telephone camera that is always in my pocket.

 With each camera, I have a favorite lens but I also use other lenses and different film stocks.
 Sometimes I feel like shooting black and white.
-I typically use normal through ultra wide primes but sometimes I will change it up and use a zoom or telephoto lens.
-I plan my photography and use my lenses to achieve the desired photo.
+I use normal through ultra wide and also telephoto lenses.
+I plan my photos and use my lenses to achieve the desired result.
 From the planned photography, often dynamic and spontaneous choices arise producing good pictures as well.

-Besides the telephone camera (I enjoy putting my iPhone in its place) in my pocket, all my cameras are made by Nikon and all have the F-mount system.
-Only my latest G series lenses aren’t really usable with my vintage 35mm film cameras, except the F6, it will use every last lens I own.
-I’m not sure how many lenses I have, I do have them all listed in the lens tab/link below.
+Besides the telephone camera (I enjoy putting my iPhone in its place) in my pocket, my cameras are made by Nikon and have the F-mount system.
+The F6, it will use every last lens I own.
+I have them listed in the links below.

-My camera kit is comprised of 35mm film and a single digital camera that mesh with each other to utilize my lens kit.
-Typically each camera has a favorite lens mounted and I will choose a particular film stock based on the type of pictures I want to achieve.
+The DSLRs and the 35mm can utilize my entire lens kit.
+Typically each camera has a favorite lens mounted and I will choose a particular film stock based on the type of pictures I want.
 I plan my work and work my plan using the cameras and lenses from my kit.

-The F6 is the most advanced 35mm film camera I own and my it is my favorite film camera.
+The F6 is the most advanced 35mm film camera I own and is my favorite for shooting film.
 Some say the F6 is the most advanced 35mm film camera ever made.
 With its F-mount, it’s a lens junky’s dream.
-But where it shines for me is the auto focus lenses it shares with my DSLR, the D780.
+But where it shines for me is the auto focus lenses it shares with my D780.

 The D780 is my favorite camera of all.
-Please do not tell my other cameras.
-The D780 is dependable and highly configurable.
+It is dependable and highly configurable.
 It is truly a modern DSLR for a lens junky like me.
 It is absolutely a special Nikon camera.

 That’s my Kit.
-Looking back, I could do this with two cameras, the D780 and the F6 and just a couple of lenses.
+Looking back, I could do this with two cameras, the D780 and the F6 hand just a couple of lenses.
 But I don’t want to.
+I want the medium format experience.
 I like shooting with a manual focus lens mounted to a manually controlled film camera.
 I learn more about photography with fewer automated controls.

 ——————————